Created on 16-10-2018 at 17:00 PM

-FC Bayern Munich and the University of Denver, one of the most widely-regarded institutions for higher learning in the United States, have today announced a comprehensive partnership that will deliver FC Bayern coaching philosophies and expertise to young players looking to pursue a career in sports while completing their education.
+FC Bayern Munich and the University of Denver have today announced a wide-ranging partnership, which will see one of the world’s most successful sports teams share their coaching philosophy and expertise with young players looking to pursue a career in sports whilst completing higher education in the United States.

-Rudolf Vidal, FC Bayern's President of the Americas noted, “We have a permanent presence in the U.S., allowing us to constantly learn about the country’s culture of which higher education through sport is a big element.
-With the University of Denver, we are enabling young athletes to achieve academic excellence as well as the very best on-field development.”
+“We have a permanent presence in the U.S., allowing us to constantly learn about the country’s culture of which higher education through sport is a big element,” commented FC Bayern Munich’s President of the Americas, Rudolf Vidal. “ With the University of Denver, we are enabling young athletes to achieve academic excellence as well as the very best on-field development,” he added.

-This partnership will be another notch on the belt of Bayern's expansive network of North American ventures and looks to be a fruitful one.
-The club has additionally seen success with a wide-reaching grassroots program with Global Premier Soccer and more recently an elite player development program with MLS side, FC Dallas.
+FC Bayern Munich has been working since 2014 to help grow the level of the game in North America.
+The club has seen success with a wide-reaching grassroots program with Global Premier Soccer and more recently an elite player development program with MLS side, FC Dallas.
 The German giants also have presence at one of the highest academic levels through a partnership with Columbia University, supporting the curriculum of their Sports Management Master’s program.